 Management has the primary responsibility for the Company's financial reporting process, including its consolidated financial statements, while the Board is responsible for overseeing the Company's accounting, auditing and financial reporting practices and the Company's independent public accountants have the responsibility for the examination of the Company's annual consolidated financial statements, expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States and issuing a report thereon.
 The responsibilities of the Audit Committee are described under the caption "Election of Directors - Committees of the Board."
-In assisting the Board in fulfilling its oversight responsibility with respect to the Company's consolidated financial statements for the year ended June 30, 2007, the Audit Committee:
+In assisting the Board in fulfilling its oversight responsibility with respect to the Company's consolidated financial statements for the year ended June 30, 2008, the Audit Committee:

-- Reviewed and discussed the audited consolidated financial statements for the fiscal year ended June 30, 2007 with management and Berkovits & Company, LLP ("Berkovits & Company"), the Company's independent public accountants; - Discussed with Berkovits & Company the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, relating to the conduct of the audit; and
+- Reviewed and discussed the audited consolidated financial statements for the fiscal year ended June 30, 2008 with management and Berkovits & Company, LLP ("Berkovits & Company"), the Company's independent public accountants; - Discussed with Berkovits & Company the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), relating to the conduct of the audit, as adopted by the Public Company Accounting Oversight Board in Rule 3200T; and

-Received the written disclosures from Berkovits & Company regarding its independence as required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees."
-The Audit Committee also discussed Berkovits & Company's independence with Berkovits & Company and considered whether the provision of non-audit services rendered by Berkovits & Company was compatible with maintaining its independence under SEC rules governing the independence of a company's outside auditors (see "Miscellaneous - Auditors").
+Received the written disclosures and letter from Berkovits & Company required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with the independent accountant the independent accountant's independence.
+The Audit Committee also considered whether the provision of non-audit services rendered by Berkovits & Company was compatible with maintaining its independence under SEC rules governing the independence of a company's outside auditors (see "Miscellaneous - Auditors").

-Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the fiscal year ended June 30, 2007 be included in the Company's Annual Report on Form 10-KSB filed with the SEC for that year.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the fiscal year ended June 30, 2008 be included in the Company's Annual Report on Form 10-KSB filed with the SEC for that year.